 In terms of rental car companies at the airport, Thrifty and Avis I find are the most convenient options without any hidden fees or costs.
 That said, all major rental companies have a presence at Cairns Airport.

 Given that there are so many things to do just outside of Cairns, if your goal is to see and do as much as possible while you are there, then organising a rental car for when you arrive will allow you to see and do so much more while you are there.
 And Cairns is a really easy city to drive around.

 Within the city of Cairns, particularly along the waterfront, almost everything is within comfortable walking distance.
 The city, particularly the main area where the tourists tend to want to explore, isn’t that big.

-Just to give you context, I’ll rent a car some I can easily explore the surrounds of Cairns at my own pace, but the only time I’ve driven around within Cairns while staying in the city is to pick up groceries from the Supermarket.
+Just to give you context, I’ll rent a car so I can easily explore the surroundings of Cairns at my own pace, but the only time I’ve driven around within Cairns while staying in the city is to pick up groceries from the Supermarket.
 Otherwise, it was just as easier the walk.

 That said, parking almost everywhere is free, so driving places isn’t a hassle either.

 Obviously, I’ve just mentioned the bus Translink service.
 And there are also Taxis and ride-sharing options like Uber as well.
 If, for whatever reason, you don’t feel like driving.